0

 This level is designed for chains, franchise networks, and large operators aiming to scale without linear increases in labor.

-Multiple autonomous zones and systems are managed under a single orchestration layer, enabling consistent execution across cities or regions.
+Multiple autonomous stores or zones are managed under a single orchestration layer, coordinating inventory, pricing, telemetry, and refills across locations.

 Strong TCO and margin improvement